South Korea launches 5G networks early to secure world first

 But speculation that US mobile carrier Verizon might start its 5G services early forced South Korean providers to hastily organise a late-night launch, Yonhap news agency reported.

-But according to Yonhap, the South Korean launches came two hours earlier.

-"SK Telecom today announced that it has activated 5G services for six celebrities representing Korea as of 11 pm April 3, 2019," the country's biggest mobile operator said in a news release Thursday.
+"SK Telecom today announced that it has activated 5G services for six celebrities representing Korea as of 11 pm, April 3, 2019," the country's biggest mobile operator said in a news release on Thursday.

 The celebrities - including two members of K-pop band EXO and Olympic ice-skating hero Kim Yu Na - were "the world's first 5G smartphone subscribers", it said.